 In the 2013 rodent study, the rats that consumed malanga with their high fat diet gained less weight than those that did not.
 This may be due to the fiber content.

 Some studies have found a link between dietary potassium intake and blood pressure.
-In 2013, for example, researchers found that people with a higher potassium intake appeared to have a significantly lower risk of high blood pressure.
+In 2013, for example,

 Why is potassium important?
 Learn more here.